underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 Note that the return type on `apply` is `Aux[L, O]`, not `Second[L]`.
 This is important.
-Using `Aux` prevents the `apply` method erasing the type members on summoned instances.
+Using `Aux` ensures the `apply` method does not erase the type members on summoned instances.
 If we define the return type as `Second[L]`, the `Out` type member will be erased from the return type and the type class will not work correctly.